Kelsick

-Kelsick is a hamlet in the civil parish of Dundraw in Cumbria, United Kingdom.
+Kelsick is a hamlet in the civil parish of Dundraw in Cumbria, England.
 It is located approximately 1.8 mi southeast of Abbeytown, 0.9 mi northwest of Dundraw, and 14.5 mi west of Carlisle, Cumbria's county town.
 Kelsick is accessed by two side-roads off the B5302 road, which runs between Silloth and Wigton.

-Etymology
+Toponymy

 The name Kelsick is believed to be derived from an Anglo-Saxon word meaning "a spring" or "a well".

 History

 On 7 July 1942, a Miles Master aircraft from RAF Annan crashed near Kelsick, with the loss of one life.
 A second occupant of the aircraft was able to successfully bail out before the crash.
 A rescue party from nearby RAF Kirkbride was assembled, but boggy ground, excess water, and fading light led to the attempt being called off.
 An engine from the aircraft was recovered in 1976.

 In 1990, a pond at Kelsick was restored by local conservationists.